halfzebra/effekt/README.md

 ## Motivation

-_effect_ is an attempt to combine the simplicity of [redux-thunk](https://github.com/reduxjs/redux-thunk) with potential of [redux-saga](https://github.com/redux-saga/redux-saga).
+_effect_ is an attempt to combine the simplicity of [redux-thunk](https://github.com/reduxjs/redux-thunk) with the potential of [redux-saga](https://github.com/redux-saga/redux-saga).

-Created for those, who find the existing solutions for I/O in Redux ecosystem are too heavy or too cluttered with unnecessary abstractions.
+Created for those, who find the existing solutions for I/O in Redux ecosystem are too dense or too cluttered with unnecessary abstractions.

-It leverages the core JavaScript Data Structures and starndard language features and tailored to be used with [TypeScript](#typescript)(but it's not a hard requirement).
+It leverages the core JavaScript Data Structures and standard language features while tailored to be used with [TypeScript](#typescript)(but it's not a hard requirement).

 ## Glossary